 Using MLO calibrations - Irradiances derived using MLO calibrations are values produced by applying Langley derived responsivities to the UV or visible MFRSR cosine corrected voltages.
 The MLO calibrations are Langley calibrations from carefully selected periods of deployment at NOAA’s Mauna Loa Observation site.

 Historical Lamp calibrations - Irradiances derived using historical lamp calibrations are values produced by applying lamp derived responsivities to the UV or visible MFRSR cosine corrected voltages.
-The lamp calibrations, were obtained from NOAA's CUCF mainly before 2008.
+The lamp calibrations were obtained from NOAA's CUCF mainly prior to 2008.

-The Weigthed Irradiance section, contains both Erythemal Radiation and Photosynthetically Active Radiation.
+The Weigthed Irradiance section contains Erythemal Radiation and Photosynthetically Active Radiation.

-Erythemal - Erythemal Radiation is the irradiance in Watts per square meter measured over the 300 through 400 nanometer range and weighted with the McKinlay and Diffey, (1987) action spectrum.
+Erythemal - Erythemal Radiation is the irradiance in Watts per square meter measured over the 300-400 nm spectral range and weighted with the McKinlay and Diffey, (1987) action spectrum.

-PAR - Photosynthetically Active Radiation (PAR) irradiance is an irradiance in Watts per square meter over the 400 to 700 nanometer spectral range.
+PAR - Photosynthetically Active Radiation (PAR) irradiance is an irradiance in Watts per square meter over the 400-700 nm spectral range.
 It is measured with a separate PAR pyranometer sensor.